mum0n/model_size/docs/size_structured_model_snowcrab.md

 #### Kernel density modes

-The algorithm for mode detection is simple: a local smooth kernel density representation of size frequency distributions are estimated for each small area and time unit boosted by data from adjacent neighbours and time slices.
-This is done as there may be regional and longer time-dependent changes in growth rates due to strong variations in environmental structure (temperature, depth, substrate, predator and prey fields, etc.).
+The algorithm for mode detection is simple: a *local* smooth kernel density representation of size frequency distributions are estimated for each small area and time unit, boosted by data from adjacent neighbours and time slices.
+This is *local* approach is used as there may be regional and longer time-dependent changes in growth rates due to strong variations in environmental structure (temperature, depth, substrate, predator and prey fields, etc.).
 Some minor tuning of bandwidth size is required to resolve stages as they have divergent size ranges and exponential growth increments.

 ```{r}